dawaa/redux-shapeshifter-middleware/README.md

 By setting `emitRequestType` to `true` the middleware will also emit `YOUR_ACTION` along with its respective types, `YOUR_ACTION_SUCCESS` and `YOUR_ACTION_FAILED` based on the situation.

+#### `useFullResponseObject <boolean>`
+_`default: false`_

+By default `redux-shapeshifter-middleware` actions will upon success return `response.data` for you to act upon, however sometimes it's wanted to actually have the entire [`response`](axios-response-schema) object at hand.
+This option allows to define in one place if all shapeshifter actions should return the [`response`](axios-response-schema) object.

+However if you're only interested in some actions returning the full `response` object you could have a look at [`ACTION.payload.useFullResponseObject`](#usefullresponseobject-boolean) to define it per action instead.

 ## Action properties
 We will explore what properties there are to be used for our new actions..